Saturday, October 11, 2008

 3- You can start cooking the rice at the same time as you are following number 2.

 4- Add half cooked celery.
-Add chopped parsley and mint.
+Add the chopped parsley and mint.
 And add one more cup of water.
 Let it boil, No need for increasing the heat.
 Add black pepper here (no salt yet).
 Let it simmer on low heat for about 30min with closed lid.
-Please note that people often sauté mint and parsley, I don’t.
+Please note that people often sauté mint and parsley.
+I don’t.

 5- Add lemon juice and salt and Omani Lemons.
 Stir.
 Add water if need.
 Cover the pot let it come back to boil and serve it after 10mint.